 When a state of disconnection and Post-Traumatic Stress persists, the disconnected state becomes an identity unto itself and thereby becomes very difficult to move out of and away from.
 The fear of reconnecting, by working through the trauma and addressing the overwhelming helplessness, also crucially means the dying of the “trauma- identity”; therefore, we rather tend to prefer staying with the familiarity of the known, even if it is painful and destructive, than face the unknown and potential healing.

 Let me put forward an example by which to clarify this:

 The Ramifications of Developmental Trauma and Developmental Trauma Disorder

-Carry’s parents split up when she was just two years old and has, since then, lived with her mother.
+Carry’s parents split up when she was just two years old and she has, since then, lived with her mother.
 As her parents were not on good terms she hardly saw her dad who, by then, also happened to have moved far away.
 In her current life as an adult she has had trouble maintaining steady personal relationships.
 She falls very easily in love and is prone to getting attached.
-The loving and attachment comes with a fair amount of possessiveness and jealousy, out of a fear of losing that person which is what tends to happen in the end.
-Carry is convinced that finding the perfect partner will solve her problems and sees most men as being non-committal.
+The loving and attachment comes with a fair amount of possessiveness and jealousy out of a fear of losing that person, which is what tends to happen in the end.
+Carry is convinced that finding the perfect partner will solve her problems and sees most men as being uncommitted.

 This is a classic example of a developmental issue.
 Carry’s initial trauma of abandonment and loss fuels emotions of fear and attachment.
 In her attempt to fill up the gap formed by the trauma, she projects it outwardly in trying to find the perfect partner.
 However, the dynamics of the relationship are still based on a past traumatic tragedy which sets her up for a reenactment of her initial trauma on an emotional level.
 Blaming men for being unreliable keeps her “trauma-identity” alive.